jhamlet/sake-node/README.md

 #### File Tasks

 File tasks are created with the (appropriately named) `file` method.
-File tasks, however, are only triggered to run their actions if the file path for the task name doesn't exits, or its modification time is later than all of its prerequisites.
+File tasks, however, are only triggered to run their actions if the file path for the task name doesn't exits, or its modification time is earlier than any of its prerequisites.

 #### Directory Tasks

 Directory tasks, created with the `directory` method are tasks that will only be called if they do not exist.
+The named directory will be created on invoking.
 They can have prerequisites and actions also.

 ### Asynchronous Tasks

 In Saké all tasks are assumed to be *synchronous*.
-However, many things in node require asynchronous callbacks.
-So, you can indicate that a task is asynchronous by calling the tasks's, or the global `Task` class', `startAsyc` method when starting the task ,and the `clearAsync` method when it is done.
+However, many things in node require *asynchronous* callbacks.
+You can indicate that a task action is asynchronous by calling the tasks's, or the global `Task` class', `startAsyc` method when starting the task action ,and the `clearAsync` method when it is complete. i.e:

     task("asynctask", function (t) {
         t.startAsync(); // or, Task.startAsync()